 Preparations to ensure a healthy trip to Africa require checks on your immunisation status: it is wise to be up to date on tetanus, polio and diphtheria (now given as an all-in-one vaccine, Revaxis, that lasts for ten years), and hepatitis A. Immunisations against yellow fever, typhoid, meningococcal meningitis, hepatitis B, rabies and cholera may also be recommended.

-The newer injectable typhoid vaccines (eg: Typhim Vi) last for three years and are about 75% effective.
+The injectable typhoid vaccines (eg: Typhim Vi, Typherix) last for three years and are about 75% effective.
 Oral capsules (Vivotif) are also available for those aged 6 and over.
 Three capsules over five days lasts for approximately three years but may be less effective than the injectable forms as they rely on good patient compliance.
 Vivotif is also a live vaccine, which is not suitable for everyone.
 Typhoid vaccine should be encouraged unless the traveller is leaving within a few days for a trip of a week or less, when the vaccine would not be effective in time.
-Conjugate meningitis vaccine containing strains A, C, W and Y (eg: Nimenrix and Menveo), is ideally recommended for all travellers, and especially for trips of more than four weeks to African countries with a risk of disease. (see Meningitis).
-Vaccinations for rabies are ideally advised for everyone, but are especially important for travellers visiting more remote areas, especially if you are more than 24 hours from medical help and definitely if you will be working with animals (see Rabies).
+Conjugate meningitis vaccine containing strains A, C, W and Y (eg: Nimenrix and Menveo), is ideally recommended for all travellers, and especially for trips of more than four weeks to African countries with a high risk of disease (see Meningitis).
+Vaccinations for rabies are ideally advised for everyone, but are especially important for travellers visiting more remote areas, especially if you are more than 24 hours from medical help, and definitely if you will be working with animals (see Rabies).

 Experts differ over whether a BCG vaccination against tuberculosis (TB) is useful in adults: discuss this with your travel clinic.